saksham-solanki/vizitor/content/blog/what-is-digital-customer-engagement-top-strategies-and-tools.md

-### 2.Customer Feedback and Surveys for Continuous Improvement
+### 2. Customer Feedback and Surveys for Continuous Improvement

 Regularly asking customers for feedback via surveys or direct questions helps businesses understand their needs and expectations better.
 This feedback can be used to refine products, improve services, or enhance the overall customer experience.